 Going into a never ending, fear and shame based closet at 33-years-old, after having escaped my own through so much personal growth and pain in order to get to this place of self-acceptance, self awareness, and emotional honesty and love, is just not something that I can do again.

-Have you re-evaluated your non-negotiables lately?
+Have you re-evaluated your relationship non-negotiables lately?
 What are some that you’ve had for as long as you can remember?
 Please share your thoughts in the comments below!